Fortnite Winterfest 2021 quests, rewards, and a return of the Lodge

-The Fortnite Winterfest event is back for 2021, signalling that once again it's the most wonderful time of the year to take part in the battle royale, and it's running from December 16, 2021 to January 6, 2022.
-Many things have changed with the arrival of Fortnite Chapter 3 Season 1, but the Winterfest looks like it's following a similar pattern to previous years, and marks a welcome return for the Lodge that was last seen during the 2019 event.
-You can expect this festive time in Fortnite to be marked with gifts and perhaps a seasonal surprise or two, so read on for everything we know so far about Fortnite Winterfest 2021.
+The Fortnite Winterfest event has made a welcome return in 2021, which means it's time for you to ring those 'slay' bells in the battle royale while it run from December 16, 2021 to January 6, 2022.
+There's been a huge upheaval recently with the launch of Fortnite Chapter 3 Season 1 and many changes were introduced, but those include a large snowy region of the new island which is actually perfect for Winterfest, as well as the familiar Cosy Lodge reappearing in the menu that was last seen during the 2019 event.
+This festive period in Fortnite will be full of gifts and perhaps even a seasonal surprise or two, so read on for everything we know about Fortnite Winterfest 2021.

 The Fortnite Winterfest Lodge is back